Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The state-specific pricing range for cyber liability insurance in Wyoming is about $38 to $192 per month, which is below the broader product average range of $42 to $417 per month.
+Cyber liability insurance costs in Wyoming vary with coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements.
 The market data also shows Wyoming insurance premiums running at a 92 index, or about 8% below national levels, but that does not mean every business will see the same quote.
-Premiums move with coverage limits, deductibles, claims history, location, industry or risk profile, and policy endorsements, and the product data adds that annual costs for $1 million in coverage often fall around $1,000 to $3,000 for small businesses, depending on revenue, sensitive-data volume, and security controls.
+Annual costs for $1 million in coverage often depend on revenue, sensitive-data volume, and security controls.
 In Wyoming, a healthcare practice in Cheyenne, a retailer in Casper, or a professional services firm serving clients across Laramie and Gillette may be priced differently because regulatory exposure and data volume are not the same.
 The state’s economy is also shaped by mining and oil/gas extraction, government, healthcare, accommodation and food services, and retail trade, so carriers may look closely at whether your business uses payment systems, remote access, or customer portals.
 Better controls like multi-factor authentication, patching, encrypted storage, employee training, backup systems, and endpoint detection can support more favorable terms, but pricing still varies by carrier and underwriting details.

 Industries & Insurance Needs in Laramie